Which I also Hate

 “When thou sittest to eat with a ruler, consider diligently what is before thee: And put a knife to thy throat, if thou be a man given to appetite.
 Be not desirous of his dainties: for they are deceitful meat.”
 Proverbs 23:1-3.

 When people give up their right to choose in exchange for benefits they are conquered by their own avarice, lust, appetite and desires.
 God hates the deeds of the Nicolaitan.
+He also hated Esau.
+Why did he hate the Nicolaitans, the error of Baalam and Esau?
+Because they sell their birth rights for benefits.

 If we are to follow Christ we need to live by faith, not by the sword of rulers who take from others.
 Those governments offer a snare, not a benefit.
 Those who see it must come together to loosen it.
 The key to the kingdom is what you bind on earth is bound in heaven and what you loosen on earth is also loosened in heaven.